-Sixty-two percent of respondents are satisfied with the way in which government responded to the COVID-19 pandemic and 27% of respondents are dissatisfied (Figure 36).
-This level of satisfaction is much higher than satisfaction with government in general - for example only 33% of respondents are satisfied with national government.
+Sixty-two percent of respondents were satisfied with the way in which government responded to the COVID-19 pandemic and 27% of respondents were dissatisfied (Figure 36).
+This level of satisfaction is much higher than satisfaction with government in general - for example, only 33% of respondents were satisfied with national government.
 There are some variations between municipalities in Gauteng.
-In Lesedi (32%), Emfuleni (31%), Rand West (29%), Tshwane (28%), Ekurhuleni (28%) and Midvaal (28%), the proportion of respondents who are dissatisfied with the way the government responded to the COVID-19 pandemic is higher than the provincial average (27%).
+In Lesedi (32%), Emfuleni (31%), Rand West (29%), Tshwane (28%), Ekurhuleni (28%) and Midvaal (28%), the proportion of respondents who were dissatisfied with the way the government responded to the COVID-19 pandemic is higher than the provincial average (27%).
 The lowest proportion of dissatisfied respondents is in Merafong (23%).
-There are also variations within the metropolitan municipalities (Figure 37).
-Dissatisfaction with the way in which government responded to the COVID-19 pandemic was somewhat higher in the southern region of Tshwane, the southern region of Johannesburg and the eastern region of Ekurhuleni.
-Dissatisfaction was relatively low in the central (and more affluent) regions of Johannesburg.